I Hate My Web Host So Much! Do You?

 Now let’s discuss unlimited bandwidth.
 What does that mean?
 Does that mean you can get millions of visitors to your site each month with that $2 plan you signed up for?
 No way.
 If you get even, say, 1,000 unique visitors per day, your site is likely to be suspended.
 Don’t believe me?
 Do a google search for “HostGator suspended my account.”
 Enjoy the drama.
 So what does unlimited bandwidth mean?
 It means nothing.
 I’s a marketing ploy.
 It’s not possible for web hosts (or anyone) to give you unlimited anything.
 Think about it.

 So how do web hosts get away with offering unlimited storage space and unlimited bandwidth for pennies?
+Here’s how.
 Most small websites using shared hosting don’t get a lot of traffic.
-Most websites are personal blogs, start-ups that don’t get traffic, etc. And the hosts offering these unlimited plans bank on that.
+Most websites are personal blogs, small-time start-ups or local businesses that don’t get much (if any) traffic.
+And the hosts offering these unlimited plans bank on that.
 If you start getting traffic on your site (or spam, or any significant activity at all), you’ll get a notice like this from your web host:

 Hi, your CPU usage has been unusually high lately.
 Your account will be suspended if you don’t reduce your CPU usage.